Lessani252/FastSGWR/README.md

 The output will be a CSV file saved in the same input directory, and containing local coefficients and performance metrics.

-Serial commands:
+Serial Commands:
 ----------------------------
  ![SERIAL COMMAND ](https://github.com/user-attachments/assets/bbf10ab0-3931-4df7-8ef1-50e821cf046f)

-Parameter extraction when running in the serial mode:
+Parameter Extraction When Running in the Serial Mode:
 ----------------------------
 - result.R2
 - result.adj_R2